 And if you want to witness, or add to, another local custom walk nearby to the Gum Wall southern end of Post Alley.
 It started when masticating theatre-goers stuck their chewing gum to a wall while waiting to buy tickets.
 Now it’s preserved as living art.
 Very Seattle.

 For another perspective on the area, head skywards, to the building whose outline defines the city – so much so it featured in the credits for the TV show Frasier.
-The Space Needle was built for the World’s Fair in 1962, and from its 605ft-high observation deck you can get a fantastic perspective not just of Seattle but further out to Mt Rainier and the islands of Puget Sound too.
+The Space Needle was built for the World’s Fair in 1962, and from its 605ft-high observation deck you can get a fantastic perspective not just of Seattle but further out to Mount Rainier and the islands of Puget Sound too.

 Another great reason to come to Seattle is to eat and drink yourself around its hip neighbourhoods, like Ballard, Freemont, Belltown and Capitol Hill.
 Fresh fish from the Pacific abounds on menus, and with a high proportion of inhabitants having their roots in Asia, you can find a riot of flavours from Japan to Indonesia.